 Other large equipment, like tractors, are not always economical to buy, especially if you don’t have a large tree farm.
 You can always hire one.
 A tree farm, on the other, requires less maintenance, hence, fewer tools.

-How Do You Properly Plant The Tree Seedling?
+Factors to Properly Plant The Tree Seedlings

 This is a critical phase in the establishment of a tree farm.
 You need to ensure you avoid making mistakes that can greatly lower the survival rate of the tree seedlings.
 During the planting operation, you should consider the plant spacing, time of planting and the planting depth.